Joseph Smith Quotes on Book of Mormon Geography

 EVENING AND MORNING STAR, Vol. I, September, 1832.
 No. 4, pg.
 37 – emphasis added

-Although the Lehite area of Orson Pratt’s geographic model both conflicts and changed over time his views on the Jaredite lands stood firm in placing Desolation (as ‘Moron’ or the land of inheritance per Ether 7:5–6) of the Jaredites just south of the Gulf of California (Maztalan area).
-Fittingly, he believes Omer fled to the New England Coast near his ‘Cumorah’ in New York.
+Although the Zarahemla area of Orson Pratt’s geographic model conflicts with Joseph’s, and changed over time, Orson’s views on the Jaredite lands stood firm in placing Jaredite Desolation (as ‘Moron’ or the land of inheritance per Ether 7:5–6) just south of the Gulf of California (Mazatlán area).
+Fittingly with Joseph’s continental model, Orson also believed Omer fled from Desolation near the Gulf of California to the New England coast near his ‘Cumorah’ (in New York).

 The [Jaredites] navigated the great Pacific ocean. …taking eight barges, launched on the eastern coast of China, and bringing them a voyage of three hundred and forty-four days and landing them… to the south of this, just below the Gulf of California, on our western coast.
 They inhabited North America, and spread forth on this Continent, and in the course of some sixteen hundred years’ residence here, they became a mighty and powerful nation…